 vertigo, abnormalities of the pupil and eye pain and

 Dr. Michael Morgan, who provides a full range of clinical neuro-ophthalmological services.

 Dr. Mark Walker, working

 The clinical program at University Hospitals continues

-to work closely with the active research programs of
+to work closely with the active research programs at

 the Louis Stokes Cleveland VA Medical Center.

 Their research is particularly well-known for important

 and other ocular oscillations and also study of